-When you apply for a new line of credit, loan or mortgage, a creditor will run a credit check to verify your financial standing.
-This helps them determine if you can afford the repayments, and whether you will pay the account in full and on time.
+Whenever we apply for a new line of credit, loan or mortgage, almost all creditor's will want to run a credit check to verify your financial standing.
+This helps them determine if you can afford the repayments, and whether you will pay the account in full and on time, in other words, they do this to determine your overall risk factor.

 There are many reasons your credit application could be denied.
 If this happens, the creditor must provide an “adverse action notice” to help consumers understand why their application was rejected.
 One of the reasons provided could be “excessive obligations in relation to income”.

-What Does Excessive Obligations In Relation To Income Mean?
+What Excessive Obligations In Relation To Income Means On Your Credit Report?

 It means that your current debts are already too high to be affordable based on your gross monthly income.
 This is known as the debt to income ratio (DTI).